Szandor72/dreamole18-ci-in-30-minutes/README.md

 Also, here are the slides from Barcelona: https://docs.google.com/presentation/d/16Bips8nfEFayiEhfbzSkEPNAsUb_cWKdcSB-K1qACzU/edit?usp=sharing

+A connected app is not the only way to get things up and running.
+If many sandboxes are involved, have a look at _-commands.txt_ and _.circleci/config.yml_ to learn about another way to authenticate against an existing org.

 There is a __feature__ and a __master__ flow in _./circleci/config.ym
 ## Feature Flow